You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

 Possibly you’re intimidated by the massive amount of information out there.
 Or perhaps you’re afraid of losing money.
 It’s OK, this is normal.

-We are here to help you learn how to get started investing in stocks and other investments so that you can begin to build your financial future.
+We are here to help you learn how to start investing in stocks and build your financial future.

 Table of Contents

 - Why Invest in Stocks

 - How to Start Investing in Stocks

 You might live to age 105.
 Chances are, you’ll have stopped working long before then.
 Thus, it is vital that you accrue enough money to last throughout a potentially very long retirement.